A Leap among Quantum Computing and Quantum Neural Networks: A Survey: APPENDIX: Background on Quantum Mechanics and Computation

-An operator $\hat{T}:\mathcal{V} \to \mathcal{V}$, represented by the matrix $T$, is called \textit{Hermitean} (or self-adjoint) if $T^\dagger=T$, \textit{unitary} if $T^\dagger=T^{-1}$, and \textit{normal} if $T^\dagger T= T T^\dagger$.
-These classes of operators have nice properties that are often exploited in quantum mechanics.
-For example: all the eigenvalues of a Hermitean operator are real.
-Unitary operators preserve inner products between vectors as well as the norm of the vectors.
-Both Hermitean and unitary operators are normal.
-Moreover, every normal operator acting on a finite-dimensional Hilbert space $\mathcal{V}$ is diagonalizable, and the set of its eigenvectors form an orthonormal basis of $\mathcal{V}$ (spectral theorem).
-These properties should be kept in mind when discuss the Hamiltonian of a system, observables, and measurements.
-For more in-depth coverage of the basic concepts of linear algebra on Hilbert spaces, the reader is referred to \citep{kaye2007introduction,nielsen2002quantum}.
+An operator $\hat{T}:\mathcal{V} \to \mathcal{V}$, represented by the matrix $T$, is called \textit{\h{Hermitian}} (or self-adjoint) if $T^\dagger=T$, \textit{unitary} if $T^\dagger=T^{-1}$, and \textit{normal} if $T^\dagger T= T T^\dagger$.
+These operators have nice properties that are often exploited in quantum mechanics.
+For example\h{,} all the eigenvalues of a \h{Hermitian} operator are real.
+Unitary operators preserve inner products between vectors \h{and} the norm of the vectors.
+Both \h{Hermitian} and unitary operators are normal.
+Moreover, every normal operator acting on a finite-dimensional Hilbert space $\mathcal{V}$ is diagonalizable, and the set of its eigenvectors \h{forms} an orthonormal basis of $\mathcal{V}$ (spectral theorem). \h{When discussing} the Hamiltonian of a system, observables, and measurements\h{, these properties should be kept in mind.} For more in-depth coverage of the basic concepts of linear algebra on Hilbert spaces, the reader is referred to \citepA{kaye2007introduction,nielsen2002quantum}.